niemopen/niem-naming-design-rules/ndr6src.md

   <figcaption><a name="fig3-6">Figure 3-6: NIEM communities and data models</a></figcaption>
 </figure>

 Message designers reuse definitions from the NIEM model, selecting a (usually small) subset of definitions that express part of their information requirement.
-Message designers then create model extensions, adding components that do not yet exist in NIEM.
-Local extensions that could be useful to others in the community beyond the scope of the original message can be submitted for potential adoption into the NIEM model (https://github.com/niemopen/niem-model/issues).
+Message designers then create model extensions, adding components that do not yet exist in the NIEM model.
+Local extensions that could be useful to others in the community beyond the scope of the original message can be submitted for potential adoption into the NIEM model (see https://github.com/niemopen/niem-model/issues).

+NIEM's policy of easy model extension supports easy reuse of community data models.
+Because a community model does not need to be complete for the union of all needs, the community may focus its effort on the common needs, where the effort of agreement has the highest value.
+Data definitions that are not common, that are needed only for a particular message appear only as extensions in that message type, and need be learned only by the message developers who implement it.
+Model extensions are further described in [section 3.7](#37-model-extensions).

 Data model reuse is especially useful in a large enterprise.
 Its value grows with the number of developer teams, and with the degree of commonality in the shared data.
 NIEM was originally designed for data sharing among federal, state, and local governments – where commonality and number of developer teams is large indeed.